cookie777/myengsite/content/posts/actiivty-log-life.md

 ---
-title: "Actiivty Log;  Life"
+title: "Activity logs;  Life"
 date: 2020-08-20T02:25:43Z
-draft: true
+draft: false
 ---

 # 🌱 A look-back on the day